25 Employee Engagement Tips From a Successful Warehouse Manager

 “It can be packing and packaging faster that day, finishing a big shipment earlier than expected, or basically anything that shows real dedication to the job and the team”.

-Luckily for Manuel and his team, the company where they work uses a Free Employee Recognition software called Applauz Recognition, which helps them reward the employees through a points and badging system.
+Luckily for Manuel and his team, the company where they work uses an Employee Recognition software called Applauz Recognition, which helps them reward the employees through a points and badging system.
 “When I notice an achievement, I give my teams points and make sure they know I value their hard work”, he explains.

 6. Use Gamification